ivanoats/just_enough_ruby/one/01_slide.md

 # Ruby Conventions
   * Classes begin with an Uppercase Character
     * and are CamelCased
-  * variables begin with lowercase characters
+  * variables, methods begin with lowercase characters
     * and\_are\_snake\_cased

+!SLIDE
+# More Conventions

+* CONSTANTS
+* no javaCase or NSObjectiveCCase

 !SLIDE code